Samu01Tech/riassunti-uni/Cybersecurity/Basics of Security.md

 - **Access Control**: The process of restricting access to a resource.
 This prevents unauthorized individuals from accessing the resource.

+<mark>ChatGPT</mark>:

+Confidentiality in the CIA triad refers to the protection of information from unauthorized access.
+It is achieved through the use of various security measures such as encryption, access controls, and data masking.
+Encryption is the process of converting plaintext into ciphertext, which is unreadable without a decryption key.
+Access controls are used to restrict access to sensitive information based on a person's identity and clearance level.
+Data masking is the process of obscuring sensitive data so that it is not visible to unauthorized individuals.

 ### Integrity

 Integrity means guarding against improper information modification or destruction, including information _non-repudation_ (individual falsely denying haveing performed a particular operation) and _authenticity_ (property can be verified and trusted).